PlayeurZero/react-carousel/README.md

 Disable touch detection (no events will be created).
 Be careful, passing this props from `true` to `false` will no disable touch events.

+#### noMouse

+`boolean?` = `false`

+Disable mouse touch detection (no events will be created).
+Be careful, passing this props from `true` to `false` will no disable mouse touch events.
+Mouse touch events allows user to move a slide using the mouse cursor.

 #### autoplay

 `boolean?` = `false`